Deep neural networks can stably solve high-dimensional, noisy, non-linear inverse problems: Approximation of Lipschitz continuous functions on smooth manifolds by neural networks

 \subsection{ReLU calculus}

 Our goal is to formally describe certain operations with NNs that mirror standard operations on functions such as composition or addition.
 In this regard, we recall three results of \cite{PetV2018OptApproxReLU} and one of \cite{EGJS2018} below.
 These results can also be understood as the definitions of the associated procedures.
 We start with \emph{concatenation of NNs}.
+For a better understanding of these operations, we refer to \cite[Section 2]{petersen2020neural}, where several useful illustrations can be found for intuition.

 \begin{proposition}[NN concatenation \cite{PetV2018OptApproxReLU}] Let $L_1, L_2 \in \N$, and let $\Phi^1, \Phi^2$ be two NNs of respective depths $L_1$ and $L_2$ such that $N^1_0 = N^2_{L_2}\eqqcolon d$, i.e., the input layer of $\Phi^1$ has the same dimension as the output layer of $\Phi^2$.